shred/tzxtools/docs/tzxcat.md

 This tool is useful to migrate tape computer files to modern computers.

-It also brings a set of converters to BASIC, assembler, image (PNG), plain text and hex dump.
+It also brings a set of converters to ZX Spectrum BASIC, assembler, ZX Spectrum screens, plain text and hex dump.

 ## Usage